 For the Waffle House, which has its own emergency operations center in Atlanta, Georgia, the focus now is to use social media to “push” information to customers about which locations are open in order to manage the flow of people.
 The company also has developed a new “Waffle House on Wheels,” which can go to the hardest hit or underserved locations following a major storm.

 Emergency managers always must be ready for any challenge presented to them, particularly those that former Defense Secretary Donald Rumsfeld called, “the unknown, unknowns.”
 However, mitigating strategies, including the development of thoughtful and comprehensive preparedness and resilience plans, can help to reduce the severity and impact of even an “unknown” event.
 Coupled with a strategy of collaboration with the private sector, a more holistic view can be achieved by emergency managers, which is the first, and most important, step in addressing the problem at hand, and which also serves as the basis for future preparedness planning.

 Rodrigo (Roddy) Moscoso

-Rodrigo (Roddy) Moscoso currently serves as executive director of the Capital Wireless Information Net (CapWIN) Program at the University of Maryland, which provides software and mission-critical data access services to first responders in and across dozens of jurisdictions, disciplines, and levels of government.
+Rodrigo (Roddy) Moscoso is the executive director of the Capital Wireless Information Net (CapWIN) Program at the University of Maryland, which provides software and mission-critical data access services to first responders in and across dozens of jurisdictions, disciplines, and levels of government.
 Formerly with IBM Business Consulting Services, he has more than 20 years of experience supporting large-scale implementation projects for information technology, and extensive experience in several related fields such as change management, business process reengineering, human resources, and communications.